sopa0/telescope-makefile/README.md

 require'telescope-makefile'.setup{
   -- The path where to search the makefile in the priority order makefile_priority = { '.', 'build/' }
+  default_target = '[DEFAULT]', -- nil or string : Name of the default target | nil will disable the default_target
 }
 ```